Nootropic Coffee vs Regular Coffee

 Regular Coffee

 Strong ritual, broad familiarity, and category stability.
 It works best when the brand is built around taste, quality, experience, or premium coffee positioning.
-Our coffee is cold-brewed, organic, Fairtrade, and excellent when nitrogen-infused or still.
-We make infused, non-infused, and functional coffee.

 - easy to understand